firasuke/mussel/README.md

 ### Using `mussel` With Host's `meson`
-`mussel` now provides cross-compilation configuration files for `meson` that support all listed architectures, in an effort to make dealing with `meson` a bit easier.
+`mussel` now provides cross-compilation configuration files for `meson` that support all listed architectures, and a wrapper around host's `meson` (`mussel-meson`) in an effort to make dealing with `meson` a bit easier.

 ## Credits and Inspiration
 `mussel` is possible thanks to the awesome work done by Aurelian, Rich Felker,